-Here’s two stats that indicate the importance of implementing a listening strategy as part of your comprehensive social media marketing strategy plan:
+Here’s two stats that indicate the importance of implementing a social listening strategy as part of your comprehensive social media marketing strategy plan:

 - 67% of 23,000 consumers surveyed said they had used a company’s social media site for customer service

-- A recent study showed 71% of customers who complained via Twitter were not contacted by the company.
+- One study showed 71% of customers who complained via Twitter were not contacted by the company.

-Does your company have a listening strategy in place?
+Does your company have a social listening strategy in place?

 Readers of Maximize Your Social will get a fresh look into how I redefine what a “campaign” is in the age of mainstream social media.
 Think of it less as a promotional marketing campaign and more of an experiment to better understand – and more effectively engage with – your social media followers.

 That’s why I believe, as part of a comprehensive social media marketing strategy plan, that it’s important to create campaigns on a regular basis – and remember to make them platform and/or content-specific to help give you more precise data for your future planning.